jciechowski/blog/ckh6mpbu201azras1hv188qj4.md

-And now it's coding time!
+And now it's the coding time!

 ## Adding single numbers

-Following TDD rules, we will start with a test
+Following TDD rules, we will start with a test.
 ```
 [<Fact>]
 let ``Passing empty value returns 0`` =